-Your vehicle uses either a key start ignition system or keyless ignition system.
-The key start ignition system consists of a either a bladed key with an immobilizer chip in it, or a Key Fob with Remote Keyless Entry (RKE) transmitter and an Ignition Node Module (IGNM).
-The keyless ignition system consists of a Key Fob with Remote Keyless Entry (RKE) transmitter and a Keyless Ignition Node (KIN).
+Your vehicle uses a keyless ignition system.
+This system consists of a Fob with Remote Keyless Entry (RKE) transmitter and an Ignition Node Module (IGNM) with integral ignition switch.
+You can insert the Fob into the ignition switch with either side up.